Havask/Achive-Mobile-Application/README.md

 ## Achive mobile app

-#### Example:

-TweetWorld

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
+An mobile application used to socialize and create groups, built with React native, firebase and JavaScript.

 ## Project Status
 (only necessary if incomplete)